Skip to main content

-Over 530 schools across the UK took part in A Day of Welcome this year, with thousands of pupils, staff and families coming together to mark the annual day of solidarity with their school communities.
+Over 550 schools across the UK took part in A Day of Welcome this year, with more than 170,000 pupils, staff and families coming together to mark the annual day of solidarity with their school communities

 Jake Rose-Brown, Norfolk Schools of Sanctuary Lead